Scraping web pages with Julia and the HTTP and Gumbo packages

 Getting just the status code of web pages

-By the way, if you’re not sure what a status code is, read the box below.
+If you’re not sure what a status code is, check out the box below.

 Getting the status code of a working page (status code 200)